yetanotherion/jmoab_migration/09_mixed_moab.md

 - Not so lonely nights at the bar
 - -7 -> +1 Celsius

+???
+- Lonely nights at the hotel
+- Not so lonely nights at the bar
+- -7 -> +1 Celsius

 --

 - April 2018, JMOAB 1.5 is born!

 ---
 class: center